-It is the responsibility of each angler to make themselves aware of the latest rules which can be found on the club website and on venue notice boards.
+It is the responsibility of each angler to make themselves aware of the latest rules which can be found on the club website.
+Individual Fishery Rules may be found on Venue Notice Boards, Websites, and Social Media Pages.

 Common sense should be exercised, to ensure that both the letter and the spirit of the rules are complied with.